-Asset class Market index Description More information Cash and cash equivalents Bloomberg NZBond Bank Bill Index This index is designed to measure the performance of the New Zealand money market by representing a passively managed short-term money market portfolio. bloomberg.com/quote/ BNZBIL:IND New Zealand fixed interest Bloomberg NZBond Composite 0+Years Index This index is designed to measure the performance of the New Zealand debt market.
-It constitutes a composite of Treasury, Local Government, Supra/Sovereign and Credit instruments. bloomberg.com/quote/ BNZCM0:IND International fixed interest Bloomberg Global Aggregate Index (100% hedged to NZD) The Bloomberg Global Aggregate Index is a flagship measure of global investment grade debt from 24 local currency markets.
-This multi-currency benchmark includes treasury, government-related, corporate and securitised fixed-rate bonds from both developed and emerging market issuers. bloomberg.com/quote/ LEGATRUU:IND Australasian equities S&P/NZX 50 Index (including imputation credits) This index is designed to measure the performance of the 50 largest, eligible equities listed on the Main Board (NZSX) of the NZX by float-adjusted market capitalisation. spglobal.com/spdji/en/ indices/equity/sp-nzx-50- index/#overview International equities FTSE All World Index (60% hedged to NZD) This index is a market capitalisation weighted index representing the performance of the large and mid-cap equities from the FTSE Global Equity Index Series.
-It covers 90-95% of the investable market capitalisation and both developed and emerging markets. ftserussell.com/products/ indices/geisac
+Asset class Market index Description Cash and cash equivalents Bloomberg NZBond Bank Bill Index This index is designed to measure the performance of the New Zealand money market by representing a passively managed short-term money market portfolio.
+New Zealand fixed interest Bloomberg NZBond Composite 0+Years Index This index is designed to measure the performance of the New Zealand debt market.
+It constitutes a composite of Treasury, Local Government, Supra/Sovereign and Credit instruments.
+International fixed interest Bloomberg Global Aggregate Index (100% hedged to NZD) The Bloomberg Global Aggregate Index is a flagship measure of global investment grade (Standard & Poor's BBB- rated or higher, or equivalent) debt from 24 local currency markets.
+This multi-currency benchmark includes treasury, government-related, corporate and securitised fixed-rate bonds from both developed and emerging market issuers.
+Australasian equities S&P/NZX 50 Index (including imputation credits) This index is designed to measure the performance of the 50 largest, eligible equities listed on the Main Board (NZSX) of the NZX by float-adjusted market capitalisation.
+International equities FTSE All World Index (60% hedged to NZD) This index is a market capitalisation weighted index representing the performance of the large and mid-cap equities from the FTSE Global Equity Index Series.
+It covers both developed and emerging markets.

-The market indices and the web pages disclosed above may change or may be renamed or replaced from time to time without prior notice to you. $\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \int{-\infty}^{\infty} \frac{$
+The market indices and the web pages disclosed above may change or may be renamed or replaced from time to time without prior notice to you.